gh-wsits/thunar_custom-actions/Convert selection to MP3/README.md

 This custom action converts selected audio files to MP3.
+It uses zenity to display dialogs and gstreamer to convert the audio file.

 **Dependencies**

-zenity
+- zenity

-gstreamer
+- gstreamer

-It uses zenity to display dialogs and gstreamer to convert the audio file.

 **Screenshot**